saadhussain01306/Web-Lab/README.md

 ## List of Programs

-Sure, here's the list of programs with numbering:

 1. Design a web page for the department timetable containing a suitable header, footer, description of the course codes and titles, faculty name and initials, etc., use href, list tags and add University logo as a background.
 Using table tag and additional features like spanning rows, columns and table borders.
 [Refer your class timetable]